daniel309/BBQBuddy/README.md

   * Mine was cut by http://plexilaser.de/, which I highly recommend.

 ## First Use
 When you start the thermometer for the first time, look for a Bluetooth device named "HC-05" on your phone, and pair it with pin "1234".
-When you start the thermometer app, it will automatically connect to a device named HC-05, there is not additional setup required.
+When you start the thermometer app, it will automatically connect to the HC-05 device and you are ready to go.